 Management and Pre-OS Firmware Inventory and Update

 An OCP NIC 3.0 implementation can have different types of firmware components for data path, control path, and management path operations.
-It is desirable that OCP NIC 3.0 implementations support an OS-independent Out-Of-Band mechanism for the management firmware update.
+It is desirable that OCP NIC 3.0 implementations support an OS-independent mechanism for the management firmware update.
 It is desirable that the management firmware update does not require a system reboot for the new firmware image to become active.
 Table 47 summarizes the firmware inventory and update requirements.

 Table 47: Management and Pre-OS Firmware Inventory and Update Requirements